See where to watch every match of the FIFA World Cup 2026.

 Countries Making their World Cup Debut

-One of the most symbolic aspects of the FIFA World Cup 2026 is the presence of true debutants in the tournament, reinforcing the global and inclusive nature of this historic edition.
+One of the most symbolic aspects of the FIFA World Cup 2026 is the arrival of potential debuting nations.

-Among the teams already qualified, or very close to securing a spot, are countries that have never played in a World Cup, bringing new stories, new styles of play, and that exciting sense of novelty to football’s biggest stage.
+Among the qualified teams, or those very close to securing a place, are countries that have never played in a World Cup.

 - Uzbekistan: Absolute World Cup debut and a historic milestone for the country’s football, reaching the sport’s top stage for the first time.

-- Jordan: First-ever participation in a World Cup finals, crowning years of development and competitive growth.
+- Jordan: First ever participation in a World Cup finals, crowning years of development and competitive growth.

 - Cape Verde: A historic debut on football’s biggest stage, representing a landmark achievement for both the national team and the country.